 – Chris McKenzie, Head of Talent and D&I Champion at Daemon

-Thankfully, more and more businesses are dropping these rigid beliefs, and are cottoning on to the real-world value that someone can bring back to the workplace after they’ve taken time away.
+Thankfully, more and more businesses are dropping these rigid beliefs, and are cottoning on to the real-world value and benefits of taking a career break that someone can bring back to the workplace.

 This mindset shift will soon be seen as common business sense.
 Fixed and traditional recruitment criteria are becoming massively risky for companies.
 To wave away people with career breaks on their CV could mean waving away 84% of people who apply to their future jobs.